 Randy holds an Electrical Construction degree from Nova Scotia Community College; an Industrial Electrical degree from Nova Scotia Institute of Technology; and a Certificate, Financial Management from Saint Mary’s University.

 Ray has spent his entire career in the energy industry.
-As the Chief Development Officer he oversees sPower’s solar and wind development efforts, pursuit of M&A opportunities and the creation of a long term strategy.
+As the Chief Development Officer he oversees a number of teams including solar development, wind development, permitting, land, origination and long term strategy. sPower’s development pipeline is in excess of 10 gigawatts of wind and solar generation opportunities.
 Ray joined sPower from wind developer OwnEnergy, where he spent six years as the CFO during a time of rapid growth culminating in the sale of OwnEnergy to EDF in 2015.
 Prior to OwnEnergy, Ray was a Managing Director at Credit Suisse in investment banking with clients in the IPP, utility and renewable generation sectors.
 Ray’s 14-year banking career included positions with Wasserstein Perella, Donaldson Lufkin & Jenrette (DLJ) and Credit Suisse.

 Ray holds a BA in Finance from Southern Methodist University.